-From 1997 to 2004 our revenues grew at an annual compounded growth rate of approximately 35%.
-This was achieved by implementing our threepart growth strategy of new product development, strategic partnerships and acquisitions.
+From 1999 to 2004, our revenues grew at an annual compounded growth rate of approximately 20%.
+This was achieved by implementing our three-part growth strategy of new product development, strategic partnerships and acquisitions.
 This strategy has provided us with strong organic growth in good economic times, and in tough economic times, such as we experienced in 2002, 2003, and 2004, it has provided us with strong growth through acquisition.
-For 2005, we expect revenue growth without further acquisitions to be below our historic levels.
-Our revenue grew approximately 1.2% for the first three months of 2005 over the same period in 2004.